Morning Musume: 2008–2010: Platinum Era

+Morning Musume released their 38th single, "Naichau Kamo" on February 18, 2009.
+It was released in two limited versions, A and B, each including a DVD.
+On March 18, 2009, they released their ninth studio album, called Platinum 9 Disc.
 Morning Musume released their 39th single, "Shōganai Yume Oibito", on May 13, 2009, attaining a rank of number one on the Oricon weekly chart for the first time since their "Aruiteru" single in late 2006.
 It also became the group's first number one single to feature eighth generation members Aika Mitsui, Jun Jun, and Lin Lin.

 Following the success of "Shōganai Yume Oibito", the group released their 40th single, "Nanchatte Renai", on August 12.
 Because "Nanchatte Renai" was the group's 40th single, a commemorative edition was released along with the usual regular edition plus two limited editions.
 The commemorative edition has a different c/w track on it than the regular and limited editions.
 The group hadn't had two different c/ws since their 4th single, "Memory Seishun no Hikari" in 1999, which has two c/w tracks in one edition.
 The single came in at number two on the Oricon chart, only behind the new single of powerhouse Ayumi Hamasaki, Sunrise/Sunset (Love Is All).
 This single marked their best opening week since "Iroppoi Jirettai" in 2005.

 Their latest Greatest Hits Album (B-side collection album) was released featuring all B-side songs from their debut single to 40th single on 3 discs.

 Morning Musume released their 41st single, "Kimagure Princess", on October 28, 2009.
 There are four versions of the single (Regular, Limited A, B, and C).
 This marked the first time a Morning Musume single released a C version.
 The C version contained 10 interchangeable covers, much like 30th single "Ambitious!
 Yashinteki de Ii Jan", which came with 10 different covers.